-The final exam will cover lectures, readings and screenings from the entire semester.
-The (closed-book) exam format will include a mix of multiple-choice, fill in the blanks, short answer, definition and essay questions.
+The final exam will cover lectures, readings, and screenings from the entire semester.
+The exam format will include a mix of short answer, definition, and essay questions.

 Registrar-scheduled Final Examination: Yes

 All assignments and exams must be completed or a course grade of F may be assigned at the discretion of the instructor.